0x454d505459/Revolt-Discord/README.md

 ## Knowned issues
 - Doesn't work on android
-- Add server and Discover icons can only be green if you have 14 servers

 ## Electron21 and later
 Some present and future features requires and will require the :has css pseudo-class which is only available in chromium version 105 and later which started being shipped with Electron version 21.
 Here is how to use it with revite